Call for 2020 Exhibition Proposals

 Exhibition Space DAI maintains three unique gallery spaces, housed within the historic Union Train Depot.
 Applicants are strongly encouraged to visit each space before submitting and allowed (not required) to consider two or three of the spaces for simultaneous use.

-A maximum of 10 images, save as jpeg or png, file size over 300 dpi.
+A maximum of 10 images with captions (title, year, medium, dimensions) representative of the proposal, save as jpeg, file size under 2MB.
 Video/audio submissions under 3 minutes with captions

 Artist Statement (no more than 1 page, PDF or Word Doc.)